radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 #### Duplicate Identity Removal Rules

+>[!note]
->**Note - In general, it is usually recommended that you use the Global Identity Builder to build your view if you know you have overlapping entries that require correlation/disambiguation.**
+>In general, it is usually recommended that you use the Global Identity Builder to build your view if you know you have overlapping entries that require correlation/disambiguation.

 In cases where RadiantOne is aggregating common user identities from multiple data sources, you have the option to configure it to remove any duplicate users (from search responses) if it finds there is a common attribute/identifier (across the data sources you have aggregated).
 It can also be used as a way for RadiantOne to eliminate ambiguity by returning only one unique entry.
 Let’s take two sources as an example.
 Source 1 is Active Directory and source 2 is a Sun directory.
 Both sources have been aggregated into the virtual namespace below a naming context of dc=demo and as the two following screens show, Laura Callahan exists in both.